WEKA

 • Map out what workloads should expand into the public cloud and which shouldn’t.
 Not everything needs to push out to public space during a burst.
 You might find that only specific aspects of an analytics or public-facing interface need to scale rapidly, while back-end workloads are acceptable on private servers.
 By mapping out needs beforehand, you won’t waste resources during a burst.

 • Layout compliance and regulatory obligations.
 Public cloud bursting seems like an excellent idea for nearly any and every organization.
 Remember, however, that public environments might not meet the compliance requirements.
-For example, bursting retail operations to handle customer data may leave that data vulnerable and you in noncompliance with PCI DSS regulations, which in turn can damage your reputation with major payment processors.
+Take a cloud bursting example with retail operations to handle customer data, which may leave that data vulnerable and you in noncompliance with PCI DSS regulations, which in turn can damage your reputation with major payment processors.

 Cloud bursting best supports organizations that have temporary and often predictable upswings in computational demand.
 Retailers with online stores can often use carefully planned cloud bursts to support increased pressure on online sales portals.
 Additionally, IT management or information officers can scale data processing to the cloud to avoid expanding or reducing physical data centers in ways that disrupt employment or customer experience.